I with bowl: Usage

 Crimean Tatar alphabet from the 1920s, with the Latin script in the middle columns.

 Table of contents, on a book, showing the use of Ь in some words.

 Tour poster showing the promo of a state conservery, I with bowl can be seen.

 Comparison of the New Turkic alphabets, as well as examples of sentences.

 Book cover, whose title translates to "On Surkhan," shows the use of the letter in the word "Bujьnda."

-Wall sign at a ballet theatre, notice the I with bowl is barely visible at the top of it.
+Wall sign at the Bashkir Opera and Ballet Theatre in Bashkortostan; notice the I with bowl is barely visible at the top of it.

 Sample ballot in Crimean Tatar for voting elections to the Supreme Soviet of the Crimean ASSR in 1938.

 Examples of sentences in Latin-script Komi.